Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study: Introduction

 The DMRG is a powerful numerical method for computing properties of one-dimensional (1D) quantum systems and is widely regarded as the most effective technique for 1D systems~\cite{White1992,White1993}.
 The DMRG algorithm optimizes a matrix product state (MPS)\cite{Affleck1987,Ostlund1995,Rommer1997}, a robust ansatz represented as a 1D tensor network.
 The computational cost of DMRG for a system with $N$ sites scales as $O(ND^3)$, where $D$ is the bond dimension, which determines the size of the MPS and its capacity to capture quantum entanglement.
 The key reason for the success of DMRG is that the ground states of local Hamiltonians obey the area law~\cite{Srednicki1993,Vidal2003,Gioev2006,Amico2008}.
 This implies that the ground states of local Hamiltonians can be accurately represented by MPS with a fixed bond dimension $D$, which grows exponentially with the entanglement entropy $S$, where $S$ scales with the system size $N$.
 Consequently, the computational cost is constrained by the area law of entanglement entropy.
 Thus, DMRG is highly efficient for 1D systems, where $D\sim\operatorname{poly}(N)$, but for two- and three-dimensional systems, the computational cost scales exponentially as $\operatorname{exp}(\sqrt{N})$ and $\operatorname{exp}(N^{2/3})$, respectively.

-Anisotropic interactions in spin models can give rise to incommensurate phases.
-In these phases, the periodicity of the magnetic moments does not align with the underlying crystal lattice in a simple rational ratio.
-This means that the magnetic ordering wave vector is not a simple fraction of the reciprocal lattice vectors of the crystal, often resulting in a zero average magnetic moment.
-This occurs because the spin arrangement involves continuous modulation, such as helical, cycloidal, or sinusoidal spin waves.
-Previously, it was shown that in the Kitaev honeycomb model with symmetric off-diagonal anisotropic $\Gamma$ NN interactions and the symmetric diagonal isotropic $J$ NN interactions exhibit a rich phase diagram, including various incommensurate orders consistent with the observed ground states of known Kitaev materials~\cite{Winter2017,Rousochatzakis2024}.
-These interactions are considered the minimal coupling required to stabilize the incommensurate magnetic order~\cite{Hermanns2018}.
-Our density matrix renormalization group (DMRG) study reveals that anisotropic Ising interaction can induce incommensurate phases in the Kitaev honeycomb model.
-Thus, such interaction is minimal for the emergence of incommensurate magnetic order and not the $J$ or $\Gamma$ interaction as it was considered earlier.
+Anisotropic interactions in spin models can give rise to incommensurate phases, where the periodicity of magnetic moments does not align with the underlying crystal lattice in a simple rational ratio.
+This means that the magnetic ordering wave vector is not a simple fraction of the reciprocal lattice vectors of the crystal, often resulting in a zero net magnetic moment.
+In extended Kitaev models at zero temperature, two types of incommensurate phases can emerge: spiral order and quantum paramagnetic (QPM) order.
+The incommensurate spiral order (often simply referred to as "incommensurate") is a long-range ordered phase characterized by a nonzero local magnetic moment at each lattice site, while the total magnetization remains zero.
+This arises from continuously modulated spin arrangements, such as helical, cycloidal, or sinusoidal spin waves.
+It has been shown that the Kitaev honeycomb model with symmetric off-diagonal anisotropic $\Gamma$ nearest-neighbor (NN) interactions and symmetric diagonal isotropic $J$ NN interactions exhibits a rich phase diagram, including various incommensurate orders consistent with the observed ground states of known Kitaev materials~\cite{Winter2017,Rousochatzakis2024}.

+Another incommensurate phase with respect to the crystal lattice is the QPM phase, which exhibits short-range order and a zero net magnetic moment at every lattice site.
+The QPM phase has been found in various Kitaev-based models, including the Kitaev-$\Gamma$ model in the absence of a magnetic field~\cite{Gohlke2018}, the ferromagnetic Kitaev model~\cite{Kaib2018}, the Kitaev-$\Gamma$-$\Gamma'$ model~\cite{Gohlke2020}, and the Kitaev-$\Gamma$-$J_1$-$J_3$ model in the presence of a magnetic field~\cite{Winter2018}.
+Our DMRG study reveals that anisotropic Ising interactions can induce QPM phases in the Kitaev honeycomb model even in the absence of a magnetic field.